Ahmad-AlaaEdin/BookNest/README.md

 BookNest is a web application that helps users **track their reading journey**, manage personal libraries, and save **notes or favorite quotes** for each book.

 It allows users to **sign up, log in, add books, update details, delete books, and attach personal notes/quotes**.
-The app provides a clean dashboard with filters, search functionality, and reading statistics.
+The app provides a clean dashboard with filters, search functionality.

 ---